Ethel M. Albert: Fieldwork among the Rundi people

-From 1955–1957, Albert was awarded a Ford Foundation Fellowship in the Overseas Africa Program to conduct an ethnographic study of the Tutsi, Hutu, and Twa people of Burundi.
+From 1955 to 1957, Albert was awarded a Ford Foundation Fellowship in the Overseas Africa Program to conduct an ethnographic study of the Tutsi, Hutu, and Twa people of Burundi.
 The Rundi are a people of the Republic of Burundi who speak Rundi, a Bantu language.
 Hundreds of speakers of the Rundi language live in Uganda, Tanzania, and Rwanda.
 Albert studied speech differences based on class, age, and sex groups among the Rundi people, studying Burundi speaking rules in different social circumstances [3].
 Albert was especially interested in speech differences among women in the patrilineal Rundi society.
 In particular, Albert studied how the speech of Burundi women varied based on their social caste.

-Albert studied speech training among boys and girls in the Burundi tribe, including how they compose amazina, or “praise poems,” funeral orations, or rhetoric as opposed to girls who are taught to listen and repeat conversations.
+Albert studied speech training among boys and girls in the Burundi tribe, including how they compose amazina, or "praise poems," funeral orations, or rhetoric as opposed to girls who are taught to listen and repeat conversations.
 Albert showed that women of higher social castes were able to exert authority despite and somewhat because of their silence.
 Albert also studied Burundi speech rules related to petitioning a superior, formal or informal visiting, social ceremonies, rules of precedence and good speech manners, respect patterns and role relativism and orders of speaking based on social rank.
 Albert used texts and biographies from the Burundi for her research related to values like her work with the Navajo (Diné).
 Albert also studied different political behaviors among closely related countries, including between Ruanda and Urundi.

 Albert published her work widely and contributed to the publications of other researchers.
 Albert published her research related to social values based on social statutes among the Burundi in Denise Paulme's Women of Tropical Africa.
 She also edited the People of Rimrock: A Study of Values in Five Cultures (1967), along with Evon Z. Vogt.
 Albert also applied her value system research in the United States, publishing an article on value uncertainty and value conflicts in American society, related to changes in the mid-twentieth century and the presence of alternative value systems make up of different cultural groups in American society.

 Despite her contributions to publications, semiotician Thomas Albert Seboek noted that it was her teaching rather than her publications that ensured her legacy in late-twentieth century American semiotics.
-Albert taught graduate seminars on semiotics focused on discourse analysis and systematic lexicography, reviving semiotics in the American university curriculum 25 years after Charles Morris’ seminars at the University of Chicago.
+Albert taught graduate seminars on semiotics focused on discourse analysis and systematic lexicography, reviving semiotics in the American university curriculum 25 years after Charles Morris' seminars at the University of Chicago.
 Albert was also active in teaching anthropology and creating educational resources for students.
-She contributed to the Teaching of Anthropology (1963), by David G. Mandelbaum, and served as Assistant Director of the Ethnology of Educational Resources in Anthropology Project.
+She contributed to the Teaching of Anthropology (1963), by David G. Mandelbaum, and served as assistant director of the Ethnology of Educational Resources in Anthropology Project.